Tree hyrax: Habitat

-Despite being more common than the rock hyrax, the tree hyrax is much more difficult to spot, as it is both nocturnal and extremely shy.
+Despite being more common than the rock hyrax, tree hyraxes are much more difficult to spot, as they are both nocturnal and extremely shy.

 Habitat assessment

-Tree hyraxes are nocturnal, arboreal folivores, which make use of cavity-bearing trees as dens in forests whereforest fauna decreased due to the change in the structural nature of forests in Eastern Cape, South Africa.
-Studies which were used to study the specific habitat requirements of fauna in their forest, revealed that the tree hyrax was found to select for den trees with particular characteristics: seven tree species were selected as den trees, which were usually the tallest trees in the canopy 4–8 m.
+Tree hyraxes are nocturnal, arboreal folivores, who make use of cavity-bearing trees as dens in forests where forest fauna decreased due to the change in the structural nature of forests in Eastern Cape, South Africa.
+Studies which were used to study the specific habitat requirements of fauna in their forest, revealed that the tree hyrax was found to select for den trees with particular characteristics: seven tree species were selected as den trees, which were usually the tallest trees in the canopy.
 Den trees were usually only partly decayed, with multiple cavity entrances and trunk angles between 45 and 68°.
 Cavity entrance and orientation did not appear to play a role in den tree selection by Dendrohyrax spp.

 Activity and calling patterns

 Tree hyraxes were found to be active 16% of the time, during which feeding was their most dominant activity.
 They mostly feed themselves on leaves of Hagenia abyssinica.
 Of the 16% active time, 4% of the time was used travelling between trees predominantly during daylight hours.
 They have calling behavior that is strongly prevalent in the dry season.
 The hyrax calls regularly in the early evening, and often a second time later at night; during rains, though, their calls become infrequent.